obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line before included text --> <!-- include: TaskPropertyExamples.test.custom_grouping_by_task.due_docs.approved.md -->

 - ```group by function task.due.format("YYYY-MM-DD dddd")```
-  - Like "group by task.due", except it uses no heading, instead of a heading "No due date", if there is no due date.
+  - Like "group by due", except it uses no heading, instead of a heading "No due date", if there is no due date.
 - ```group by function task.due.formatAsDate()```
   - Format date as YYYY-MM-DD or empty string (so no heading) if there is no due date.
 - ```group by function task.due.formatAsDateAndTime()```